migue-afk/ocr-file-rename/README.md

 This repository can be used to perform OCR recognition and rename documents based on content, for example, name_date.pdf, and it also determines the hash values of each file to ensure its integrity.
+This tool is intended for use on Linux systems only.

 ### Step 1.
 Create Python Virtual Environment

 Create virtual environment, access and install requirements